marklogic/flux/CONTRIBUTING.md

 1. Go to http://localhost:9000 .
 2. Login as admin/admin.
 SonarQube will ask you to change this password; you can choose whatever you want ("password" works).
 3. Click on "Create project manually".
-4. Enter "spark-etl" for the Project Name; use that as the Project Key too.
+4. Enter "flux" for the Project Name; use that as the Project Key too.
 5. Enter "main" as the main branch name.
 6. Click on "Next".
 7. Click on "Use the global setting" and then "Create project".